fpereiracalvo/mvag-nutritional-evaluation/readme.md

 ## Getting Started

+**Quick Access**: Use the online tools directly at [https://fpereiracalvo.github.io/mvag-nutritional-evaluation/](https://fpereiracalvo.github.io/mvag-nutritional-evaluation/)

-Visit the individual tool directories for detailed documentation, reference tables, and usage instructions.
+For detailed documentation, reference tables, and usage instructions, visit the individual tool directories in this repository.

 ---